mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [Welcome to ReadMe!](https://docs.readme.com/main/docs/turn-off-cloudflare-proxy) - 🦉 The Basics ReadMe is here to help you create an interactive developer hub that makes your APIs easy to use — and gives you visibility into API usage for better developer support.
+With ReadMe, your developers have the guidance they need to get started with your API quickly and easily troubleshoot ...

 - [Lightning Talk: Git add -p](https://gist.github.com/mattlewissf/9958704) - Lightning Talk: Git add -p .
 GitHub Gist: instantly share code, notes, and snippets.

 - [Developer Roadmaps](https://roadmap.sh/) - Community driven roadmaps, articles and guides for developers to grow in their career.